How sheep helped us avoid our mother getting pressure sores

 We realised that all she needed were sleeves essentially but in natural breathable fibres, so tried various things like remodelling silk shirts.
 These worked pretty well and had the added bonus of looking like day wear.

 Then, once again the sheep came to the rescue and we came up with merino wool sleeves.
 These are great - they can be taken on and off really easily without damaging delicate skin, they are lightweight, cover the shoulders, the merino is temperature regulating so Mum didn't get too hot or cold in them and they are the right length - no bulk behind her back to get crumpled and potentially cause pressure sores.
 As well as all that they look like daywear so she felt and looked more dignified.
-We have a range of superfine merino wool garments and accessories which, with all the wonderful qualities, is perfect for easy, comfy and caring wearability, especially for delicate skin.
+We have a range of fine merino wool garments and accessories which, with all the wonderful qualities, is perfect for easy, comfy and caring wearability, especially for delicate skin.

 So, now you can see how sheep helped us prevent our mother from developing painful pressure sores.
 Aren't they clever?